Skip to content

 What Are the Design File Requirements?

-• Resolution: 300 DPI minimum for sharp prints
+• Resolution: 300 DPI minimum at final print size for sharp prints

-• Color Mode: RGB (your RIP software handles the conversion to CMYK + White)
+• Color Mode: RGB (the RIP software handles the conversion to CMYK + White)

 • File Format: PNG with transparent background is the standard for DTF